csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 7. What happens if the incoming message is larger than “count"

-(A.) the receive dails with an error
+A. the receive fails with an error
 B. the receive reports zero data received
 C. the message writes beyond the end or the available storage
 D. only the first "count" items are received

+Correct: A

 MPI checks that the incoming message will fit into the supplied storage before receiving it.
 The standard behaviour on error is for